TencentARC/ArcNerf/docs/models.md

 It is combination of GeoNet and RadianceNet, with ray sampling, resample pdf, ray marching, etc.

+### MipNeRF
+MipNerf model do not use the isolated sampled points, but use a gaussian expectation for modeling the interval.
+It is only used for view synthesis rather than geometry extraction.

 ### sdf_model
 SDF model is a class of fg_model that model the volumetric field as sdf.
 Compared to density field, it is better to extract geometric information of the object.